Opportunity at National Oceanic and Atmospheric Administration (NOAA)

 ||Boulder, CO 80305

 Research focuses on the statistical analysis of observational data and their interpretation, supplemented by analytical theory and modeling studies when appropriate.
 Chief observational resources include a broad suite of satellite measurements, globally analyzed data such as reanalysis products, and rawinsonde databases from archives or field programs.
-Current studies emphasize (1) the relationship between tropospheric properties and tropical convective activity; (2) variability of the tropical troposphere and lower stratosphere, including the region of the tropical tropopause; and (3) scale interactions within CCEWs and their energy budgets.
+Modeling strategies range from experiments with idealized general circulation models to operational forecast systems.
+Current studies emphasize (1) dynamics of tropical convectively coupled waves; (2) the relationship between characteristics of tropical convective activity and the extratropical response, including their relationship to extreme events; (3) understanding the role of tropical waves as well as their extratropical responses on subseasonal global predictions.

 Tropical meteorology; Atmospheric waves; Atmospheric convection; Scale interactions;